If you want to start making your own raw almond milk, or any nut milk for that matter, then you’re going to need a nut milk bag.

 See!
 A whole post for six simple words?
 Crazy!

-I’ll repeat the instructions for you below so you can print them out, but basically it boils down to this.
+I’ll repeat the instructions for you below so you can print them out, but basically it boils down to two simple steps.

 Swiss voile fabric is basically a very light fabric, similar to chiffon, usually made from cotton or polyester, and used mostly for curtains and dress-making.